ENSI NOS Lessons:

 Science Education Standards.

 ENSI’s NOS lessons reflect virtually every Learning Outcome listed in the two matrices in Appendix H of the NGSS on how the NOS is handled in the NGSS (pages 5 and 6).
 Our NOS lessons even address a few goals in the 2012 national Science Framework that were OVERLOOKED by the NGSS.
 Some of those Learning Outcomes are not as clear as they could be, and a few important elements are missing.
 But the new NGSS is certainly much better than any earlier set of national standards.
 If your state has not yet developed new science standards, you might want to point out those few suggested changes to your state standards committee if you have the chance.
 Perhaps you could work with your state science teacher's association in doing this.
-If you like, you can contact ENSI webmaster Larry Flammer for a copy of the NOS suggestions he sent to his state (CA) committee.
+To see those suggested changes to the two Appendix H matrices, click the A sheet and the B sheet.
+Note the color keys at the bottom of each sheet.

 Scientific Argumentation: This is another major goal of both the NGSS and the Common Core Standards.
 It appears in the new Framework for K-12 Science Education (2012) nearly 100 times.
 Several of ENSI's interactive NOS lessons already provide opportunity to practice this skill.
 See links to resources and ENSI lessons referenced below under Scientific Argumentation.